Home Buyer's Guide

 - Car loan information

 When is the best time to buy a home?
 For tax purposes, the earlier in the year the better.
 If you close on your home during January rather than June, you have the advantage of deducting more months of mortgage interest that first year.
+Real estate taxes that are paid on your home are also deductible for the tax year.
 Your mortgage company will issue Form 1098, Mortgage Interest Statement, to list the tax-deductible mortgage interest and may also list real estate taxes paid for the year.
-This statement is to be mailed by January 31st.
+This statement is mailed by January 31.
 Keep all tax information in a safe place so that you’ll have it when you file.

 In most cases, homeowners are allowed to deduct all home mortgage interest paid on a loan made to secure a main home or second home.
 The mortgage must be a secured debt financed by a mortgage or deed of trust on that property.
 The taxpayer must be legally liable for the loan, and file Form 1040, U.S. Individual Income Tax Return, along with Schedule A, Itemized Deductions.